Educator Preparation Programs

 Early Field Experiences

 Designated courses require early field experience to observe and work with PK-12 students in schools and other settings.
 Candidates must have a current TB test result, Pennsylvania State Criminal History Record, Federal Criminal History Report, and Department of Human Services Child Abuse Report before they can enter an early field experience setting.
 Under no circumstances may candidates complete field experiences without the proper clearances.
+Clearances must also be submitted to, reviewed, and verified by the Office of Candidate Services before candidates may enter the field.
 Please review the WCU policies on clearances as well as the courses that require clearances.
-Please note that University policy gives the dean of the College of Education and Social Work the authority to revoke enrollment in early field experience courses of any candidate who fails to provide criminal clearances.
+University policy gives the Dean of the College of Education and Social Work the authority to revoke enrollment in early field experience courses of any candidate who fails to provide criminal clearances.

 Requirements for Student Teaching